MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-from-a-local-source.md

 Using the [Office Customization Tool](https://config.office.com/), create the configuration file for the broad group.

-1. Go to [Office Customization Tool](https://config.office.com/) and configure the desired settings for your Office 365 installation.
+1. Go to [Office Customization Tool](https://config.office.com/) and configure the desired settings for your Microsoft 365 Apps installation.
 We recommend matching the same options as the pilot group in Step 3, except for the following changes:
  - **Update channel:** Choose **Semi-Annual Channel** for the installation package for the pilot group
  - **Installation:** Select Local source, and type "\\\Server\Share\O365\SAC" for the source path.
 Office will be downloaded to and then installed from **\\\server\share\O365\SAC** on your network
 2. When you complete the configuration, click **Export** in the upper right of the page, and then save the file as **config-broad-SAC.xml** in the **\\\Server\Share\O365** folder.